jflieder89/Data_Science_Portfolio/Coursera_projects/README.md

-Here are projects and coursework assignments that show my capabilities in data science.
+Here are my Coursera projects that show my capabilities in data science.